 Previously a Parent Governor, I have been a Community Governor since June 2014.
 My sons attended Bourn Primary from Reception onwards, but have now moved on to Comberton Village College and beyond.
-It has been an honour to work with the dedicated staff at Bourn.
-My roles include being chair of the HR Committee as well as being on the Communications, Finance, Premises & IT Committees.
+It has been an honour to work with the dedicated staff at Bourn for all these years.

 Originally with a background in mathematics, computing and German, I worked as a consultant to the automotive industry for many years in Germany.
 Previous to that I taught English in a German school for a while.
 Since moving back to the UK and settling in Cambridgeshire, I now help small/medium-sized businesses create and improve their online presence on websites and in social media.